medcomdk/MedComLandingPage/docs/index.md

 <p>&nbsp;</p>

 ### 2.2 Governance for MedCom HL7 FHIR Messaging
 The governance is important to understand before implementing a MedCom FHIR standard, as it describes the Danish profiling of the FHIR messaging framework and the network layer, which is the VANS network at present.
 Since the existing VANS network is used to deliver messages, messages must be sent in a VANSenvelope unless otherwise specified.
-A receipt may be sent to a VANSenvelope or another receipt envelope, e.g. "KOMBITs BeskedFordeler" envelope. <br>
+A receipt may be sent to a VANSenvelope or another receipt envelope, e.g. "Fælleskommunal Beskedfordeler" envelope. <br>
 <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> Click here to get more information about governance.</a>
 <p>&nbsp;</p>